rathinaraja/DeepCluster/README.md

 ## Explore Clusters and Collect Representative Tiles

 ### Overview
-Explore the different clusters of each WSI to collect representative tiles across the following tissue types:
+Explore the different clusters of each WSI to collect representative tiles across the following tissue types in our project:

 | Tissue Type | Abbreviation | Description |
 |-------------|--------------|-------------|